Elements That Make a Contract Unenforceable

 In some cases, a contract is unenforceable simply because of a mistake made by one of the parties (unilateral mistake) or both of the parties (mutual mistake).
 It must have a material effect on the exchange and must be related to the contract.
 To avoid making a unilateral or mutual mistake, seek the counsel of construction attorneys in Sarasota to assist in writing up a contract.

-To schedule a consultation with a construction attorney at Trent Cotney, P.A., please call us today at 813.579.3278 or fill out our contact request form.
+To schedule a consultation with a construction attorney at Cotney Construction Law, please call us today at 813.579.3278 or fill out our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.